Geography

 Introduction

 Geography at Waingels is a popular & successful subject with a dynamic & motivated department.
 Our goal is to help students understand the world in which they live by encouraging them to ask questions & investigate real-life situations.
 Students at Waingels follow a diverse curriculum with a fascinating range of topics across the key stages.
 We follow the OCR B GCSE specification at Key Stage 4 & the OCR 2 year A-level course at Key Stage 5.
-In addition, we offer WJEC/Eduqas Level 1/2 Award in Tourism and the WJEC/Eduqas Applied Diploma in Tourism at KS5.

 To stay up-to-date with news in the department as well as interesting geographical articles & news stories follow us on Twitter @waingelsgeog.